Diyckstra/terraform-provider-deyckstra/website/docs/d/vpcs.md

 layout: "aws"
 page_title: "aws_vpcs"
 description: |-
-    Provides a list of VPC Ids in a region
+    Provides a list of VPC Ids in a region.
 ---

 # Data Source: aws_vpcs

-This resource can be useful for getting back a list of VPC Ids for a region.
+Provides a list of VPC Ids for a region.

 The following example retrieves a list of VPC IDs with a custom tag of `service` set to a value of "production".